Better You Blog

 Dr. Rachel White helped one high school athlete avoid further injury after she discovered he had a herniated disc during a routine wellness exam.

 Sleep is an essential part of a healthy lifestyle.
 It reduces stress, is good medicine for the brain and promotes a healthy heart.

-An internal medicine doctor at our Hot Springs Village and Bryant primary care offices, Dr. Kristi Sutton sets her heart, mind and intent on achieving what fulfills her life.
+An internal medicine doctor at our Hot Springs Village primary care offices, Dr. Kristi Sutton sets her heart, mind and intent on achieving what fulfills her life.

 If you have smoked for many years, you may want to think about getting a lung cancer screening.
 We've outlined three simple steps for scheduling one.